exploratory-io/book/ml/linear-regression.md

 * Return Model Matrix X (Optional) - "x" parameter of lm function.
 * Return Model Matrix Y (Optional) - "y" parameter of lm function.
 * Return QR Decomposition (Optional) -  "qr" parameter of lm function.
 The default is TRUE.
 If qr should be returned.
-* Allow Singular Fit -  "singular.ok" of lm parameter of lm function.The default is TRUE.
+* Allow Singular Fit -  "singular.ok" of lm parameter of lm function.
+The default is TRUE.
 Whether only one observation fitting should be accepted.
 * Offset (Optional) - "offset" of lm parameter of lm function.
 Already known components for linear predictors during fitting.

 Take a look at the [reference document](https://stat.ethz.ch/R-manual/R-devel/library/stats/html/lm.html) for the 'lm' function from base R for more details on the parameters.